QUIJOTE Scientific Results -- XVII. Studying the Anomalous Microwave Emission in the Andromeda Galaxy with QUIJOTE-MFI: Results

-The amplitude of the free--free component is consistent with a non-detection within 2$\sigma$ in both our study and that of \citetalias{battistelli2019}.
-Thus, we repeated our analysis without taking this component into account.
-The absence of a free--free contribution is compensated by a slightly wider AME component: $\Wame=0.65\pm0.16$ now, as compared to $\Wame=0.57\pm0.15$ when free--free was considered.\footnote{In fact, we can see in the corner plot (Fig.~\ref{fig:corner_plot_full}) that the free--free amplitude and $\Wame$ are slightly anticorrelated.
+Thus, given that the estimate for the amplitude of free--free is consistent with zero, we repeated our analysis without taking this component into account.
+The absence of a free--free contribution is compensated by a slightly wider AME component: $\Wame=0.66\pm0.18$ now, as compared to $0.58\pm0.16$ when free--free was considered.\footnote{In fact, we can see in the corner plot (Fig.~\ref{fig:corner_plot_full}) that the free--free amplitude and $\Wame$ are slightly anticorrelated.
 Large values of $\Wame$ imply wide AME distributions that could resemble power-law distributions similar to free--free between 10 and 60\GHz{}, where AME is most important.} However, most AME theory models \citep[\texttt{SPDUST},][]{spdust1,spdust2} expect values for $\Wame$ smaller than 0.6.
 Previous studies have resolved this issue by adding a second AME component (e.g. \citealp{planck2016Xforegroundmaps}).
 However, in the case of the integrated emission from a galaxy like ours, we expect a large number of AME emitting regions with different spectral parameters within our aperture, leading to a broadening of the integrated AME distribution.
 We tried to fit a second AME component, but found that the MCMC chains stopped converging and the parameters defining this new component were not properly constrained.
-In conclusion, we decided to use as the default model in this analysis the one with free--free emission, even though its $\chisqred$ value is slightly higher than the value when no free--free is considered ($0.46$ vs.\ $0.73$, $\chisqred$ being systematically smaller than 1 most probably owing to an overestimation of the photometry uncertainties).
+In conclusion, we decided to use as the default model in this analysis the one with free--free emission, even though its $\chisqred$ value is slightly higher than the value when no free--free is considered ($0.39$ vs.\ $0.61$, $\chisqred$ being systematically smaller than 1 most probably owing to an overestimation of the photometry uncertainties).
 This decision is based on the fact that we know, from different kinds of observational evidence (e.g. the presence of star formation or H$\alpha$ emission), that free--free emission originating in M31 must exist.